liquity/dev/README.md

 #### Post-lockup period
 - Liquity admin periodically transfers newly vested tokens to team & partners, directly to their individual addresses, or to a fresh lockup contract if required.

 _NOTE: In the final architecture, a multi-sig contract will be used to move LQTY Tokens, rather than the single Liquity admin EOA.
-It will be deployed at the start of the sequence, and have its address recorded in  `GrowthToken` in step 4, and receive LQTY tokens.
+It will be deployed at the start of the sequence, and have its address recorded in  `LQTYToken` in step 4, and receive LQTY tokens.
 It will be used to move LQTY in step 7, and during & after the lockup period.
 The Liquity admin EOA will only be used for deployment of contracts in steps 1-4 and 9._

 _The current code does not utilize a multi-sig.
 It implements the launch architecture outlined above._